 ISIS requires Syrian girls to submit to virginity tests before selling them in “slave bazaars” and transferring them to various Syrian provinces and other countries for sexual slavery.
 Throughout 2016, displaced Syrians continued to utilize smugglers to provide illegal passage to Europe via the Mediterranean Sea, putting the Syrians at risk of being trafficked.

-Among those trafficked out of the Venezuela, 55 percent are adults, 26 percent are young girls and 19 percent are young boys.
+Among those trafficked out of Venezuela, 55 percent are adults, 26 percent are young girls and 19 percent are young boys.
 Lured by promises of high paying jobs, they instead are sent to countries in the Caribbean, where traffickers force them into the sex trade or domestic servitude.

 Venezuela continuously ranks as one of the worst countries for human trafficking as they do little to prevent or punish trafficking.
 They have strict laws surrounding it, but the prosecution of the crime is rare.
-Since 2013, Venezuela has convicted only three people under the human trafficking laws.
+Since 2013, Venezuela has convicted only three people under human trafficking laws.

 The Good News

 Overall, the 2017 TIP Report listed 23 Tier 3 nations as the worst countries for human trafficking.
 However, the governments of Haiti, Gambia, Grenadines, Djibouti, Cote d’Ivoire, Costa Rica, Burma, Algeria, Malaysia, Maldives, the Marshall Islands, Papua New Guinea and Qatar moved up in the rankings.
 St. Lucia, Saint Vincent, Seychelles, the Solomon Islands, Sri Lanka, Tanzania, Tonga, Trinidad and Tobago, Tunisia, Ukraine and Zambia also deserve recognition for demonstrated improvement.